Treasured Remains: Tomb Readers, Cambusnethan

 Uncovering Buried Tombstones – probing for and uncovering the buried stones so that the graveyard can be better recorded.
 Friday 22 and Saturday 23 September, St Patrick’s Churchyard, Dalzell Estate, 10am-4pm

 Tomb Readers: Throwing New Light on Worn Inscriptions with Digital Photography – Learn how to use Reflectance Transformation Imaging (RTI) to take photos capturing a surface’s shape and colour using lights at different angles, to help uncover inscriptions and designs difficult to see with the naked eye.
-Saturday 7 and Sunday 8 October, St Michael’s Churchyard, Cambusnethan, 10am-4pm and Saturday 14 and Sunday 15 October, St Patrick’s Churchyard, Dalzell Estate, 10am-4pm
+Saturday 7 and Sunday 8 October, St Patrick's Kirkyard, Dalzell Estate, 10am-4pm and Saturday 14 and Sunday 15 October, St Michael’s Churchyard, Cambusnethan, 10am-4pm

 What Lies Beneath?
-Discovering Graveyard Geophysics – Learn how to use geophysics to identify the hidden heritage that lies below the ground.
-Dates TBC November, St Ninian’s Graveyard, Stonehouse, Xam-Xpm Phil
+Discovering Graveyard Geophysics – Learn how geophysics is used to identify the hidden heritage that lies below the ground.
+Sunday 29 October, St Ninian’s Graveyard, Stonehouse, 10am-4pm

 Telling Tales: An Introduction to Graveyard Research and Interpretation – Ever wonder where to find more information about a graveyard or how to explain the rich and unique history of a site to the general public?
 Come along to these workshops and we will take you through the journey from finding out more to presenting that information in an engaging way.
 Saturday 9 December, St Ninian’s Graveyard, Stonehouse, 10am-4pm and Saturday 13 January, New Lanark Burial Ground, 10am-4pm

-Read the Treasured Remains Conservation Strategy for Historic Graveyards in the Clyde and Avon Valley undertaken by Kirkyard Consultants in 2011 below.
+Read the Treasured Remains Conservation Strategy for Historic Graveyards in the Clyde and Avon Valley undertaken by Kirkyard Consultants below.